DragonSenses/Curiosity/Rust/ch-4/ch04-03-slices.md

 ### Problem Example

 **Problem Statement:**
 Write a function that takes a string of words separated by spaces and returns the first word it finds in that string.
-If the function doesn’t find a space in the string, the entire string should be considered one word, and the whole string should be returned.
+If the function doesn't find a space in the string, the entire string should be considered one word, and the whole string should be returned.

 #### Solution without slices

-Let’s work through how we’d write the signature of this function without using slices, to understand the problem that slices will solve:
+Let's work through how we'd write the signature of this function without using slices, to understand the problem that slices will solve:

 ```rust,ignore
 fn first_word(s: &String) -> ?
 ```
 The `first_word` function has a `&String` as a parameter.
-We don’t want ownership, so this is fine.
+We don't want ownership, so this is fine.
 But what should we return?
-We don’t really have a way to talk about *part* of a string.
+We don't really have a way to talk about *part* of a string.
 However, we could return the index of the end of the word, indicated by a space.
-Let’s try that, as shown in Listing 4-7.
+Let's try that, as shown in Listing 4-7.

 <span class="filename">Filename: src/main.rs</span>